alin256/spade-gan-inversion/README.md

 #### Generation of Nonstationary geological fields using GANs
 The GANs package is cloned from the repository https://github.com/ai4netzero/NonstationaryGANs

-Note that you need to install all required packages in the Python environment used to run the tests.
+Note that you need to **pip install** all required packages in the Python environment used to run the tests:
+* torch

 **GAN.mako** files in sub-directories assume that the **NonstationaryGANs** repository is cloned in the same directory as **spade-gan-inversion**